userstyles-world/userstyles.world/docs/faq.md

 ### How do I remove the `Get Stylus` button?

-[Stylus extension] removes it automatically from `v1.5.18`, or can enable an option provided by [UserStyles.world Tweaks] userstyle.
+[Stylus extension] removes it automatically from `v1.5.18`, or you can enable an option provided by [UserStyles.world Tweaks] userstyle.

 [Stylus extension]: https://github.com/openstyles/stylus
 [UserStyles.world Tweaks]: https://userstyles.world/style/1/userstyles-world-tweaks

+### Why is mirroring source code updates not working?

+First of all, make sure the checkbox "Mirror source code updates" is enabled.
+If it isn't enabled, enable it then save changes.

+If you're mirroring source code from a different URL than your userstyle was originally imported from, make sure that the new URL location is correct.
+It's correct if Stylus' install/reinstall page shows up when you visit it.

+Last but certainly not least, make sure that you increase `@version` field in the UserStyle metadata header.
+New userstyle will be mirrored if the new version doesn't match the one in the database.

 ### Why is there no support for traditional userstyles?